1144042967/auto-resource/README.md

 Added some machines that automatically generate resources, supporting the generation of FE, Water, Lava, and various types of stones.

 ## Generator
-- The maximum power generation is 9,223,372,036,854,775,807 RF/t
+- The maximum power generation is 9,223,372,036,854,775,807 FE/t
-- The default initial power generation is 1 RF/t.
-Every second, the power generation increases by 1 RF/t, and it may not reach full power generation in one's lifetime
+- The default initial power generation is 1 FE/t.
+Every second, the power generation increases by 1 FE/t, and it may not reach full power generation in one's lifetime
-- The generator will actively transmit electricity evenly to the six veneers, or other MOD wires can be used to extract RF
+- The generator will actively transmit electricity evenly to the six veneers, or other MOD wires can be used to extract FE
 - Synthetic materials require redstone and smooth stone

 ## Fluid machine